One Small Step with Fingerprints, One Giant Leap for De Novo Molecule Generation from Mass Spectra: Conclusion

 \section{Conclusion}

 Various two-stage pipelines have been proposed for solving the \emph{de novo} molecular generation problem from mass spectra, comprising (1) encoding mass spectra into molecular fingerprints, followed by (2) decoding these fingerprints into molecular structures.
 Leveraging external chemical datasets significantly enhances performance in both stages, especially so for the decoder.
 This stems from the limited availability of labeled mass spectra, in contrast to the abundance of molecular fingerprint data that can be exploited during decoder training.
-Notably, substituting the decoder with \textsc{MolForge}, a seemingly modest architectural change, yields a tenfold improvement over prior state-of-the-art, highlighting the how choosing the right decoder is critical.
+Notably, substituting the decoder with \textsc{MolForge}, a seemingly modest architectural change, yields a tenfold improvement over prior state-of-the-art, highlighting the how choosing the right decoder is critical. \textsc{MolForge} uses on-bit indices of the fingerprint as input, and we show how using a prior-adjusted threshold leads to further improvement compared to a predetermined value.
 We position this pipeline as a strong baseline for future work in \emph{de novo} structure prediction from mass spectra, and highlight the spectra-to-fingerprint encoding step as a promising direction for further investigation.